-Incubation refers to the development of the embryo within the egg under favorable environmental conditions.
-Temperature and humidity are vital to incubation, as is egg-turning.
+Incubation refers to the embryo’s development within the egg under favorable conditions.
+Temperature, humidity, and egg-turning are vital to the incubation process.

-Budgies’ eggs cannot self-incubate, nor can they ever hatch if they don’t receive incubation.
+Budgies’ eggs can’t self-incubate, nor will they ever hatch if they don’t receive incubation.

 Fertile budgies’ eggs need to be incubated at 98-99 degrees Fahrenheit and 65% humidity to develop.
 Fertile eggs can stay viable for up to 7 days after being laid and before being incubated.